onepub-dev/dcli/README.md

 ## What does DShell do?

+* Makes it easy to write maintenance scripts as you do with Bash.
 * Uses the elegant and simple Dart language
-* Write and execute single file scripts
-  * cli> ./tryme.dart
 * Provides a set of functions (commands) that mimick common bash operations.
 * Allows for simple manipulation of files and directories
   * move(from, to), createDir(path), cd(path)...
 * Allows you to call any cli application in a single line
   * 'grep error /var/lib/syslog'.run
+* Write and execute single file scripts
+  * cli> ./tryme.dart
 * Process the output of a cli command.
   * 'grep error /var/lib/syslog'.forEach((line) => print(line));
 * Chain multiple cli commands using pipes
   * 'grep error /var/lib/syslog' |'head 5'.forEach((line) => print(line));
 * executes commands synchronously, so no need to worry about futures.

 ## What commands does DShell support?